westonganger/capistrano-database-yml/README.md

 ### Setup and usage

-- make sure your local `config/secrets.yml` is not git tracked.
+- make sure your local `config/database.yml` is not git tracked.
 It **should be on the disk**, but gitignored.

-- populate production secrets in local `config/secrets.yml`:
+- populate production database in local `config/database.yml`:

         production:
           secret_key_base: d6ced...

 - add to `Capfile`:

-        require 'capistrano/secrets_yml'
+        require 'capistrano/database_yml'

-- create `secrets.yml` file on the remote server by executing this task:
+- create `database.yml` file on the remote server by executing this task:

         $ bundle exec cap production setup

 You can now proceed with other deployment tasks.

-#### What if a new config is added to secrets file?
+#### What if a new config is added to database file?

-- add it to local `config/secrets.yml`:
+- add it to local `config/database.yml`:

         production:
-          secret_key_base: d6ced...
+          adapter: mysql2
-          foobar: some_other_secret
+          foobar: some_other_config

-- if you're working in a team where other people have the deploy rights, compare you local `secrets.yml` with the one on the server.
+- if you're working in a team where other people have the deploy rights, compare you local `database.yml` with the one on the server.
 This is to ensure you didn't miss an update.
 - copy to the server:

         $ bundle exec cap production setup

-- notify your colleagues that have the deploy rights that the remote `secrets.yml` has been updated so they can change their copy.
+- notify your colleagues that have the deploy rights that the remote `database.yml` has been updated so they can change their copy.

 ### How it works

 When you execute `$ bundle exec production setup`:

-- secrets from your local `secrets.yml` are copied to the server.<br/>
+- database from your local `database.yml` are copied to the server.<br/>
-- only "stage" secrets are copied: if you are deploying to `production`, only production secrets are copied there
+- only "stage" database are copied: if you are deploying to `production`, only production database are copied there
-- on the server secrets file is located  in `#{shared_path}/config/secrets.yml`
+- on the server database file is located  in `#{shared_path}/config/database.yml`

 On deployment:

-- secrets file is automatically symlinked to `#{current_path}/config/secrets.yml`
+- database file is automatically symlinked to `#{current_path}/config/database.yml`

 ### Configuration